SourcePot/email/README.md

 ## Test website
 A test website is part of the pact.
 An e-mail can be loaded as a file into a temporary directory via the test site and then processed by the scanner class.

-### Let's start with gthe following test email:
+Let's start with gthe following test email:

 <img src="./assets/test_message.png" alt="Test email" style="width:400px;"/>

-### The test email is dragged & dropped form Thunderbird into the Windows file explorer:
+The test email is dragged & dropped form Thunderbird into the Windows file explorer:

 <img src="./assets/test_message_upload.png" alt="Test copied to a folder on the computer" style="width:500px;"/>

-### The test website is opened on the localhost, the email uploaded and processed, when the "Process" button is clicked.
+The test website is opened on the localhost, the email uploaded and processed, when the "Process" button is clicked.
+The e-mail transfer header and each e-mail part are displayed in a separate table.
 The folloing screenshot shows the test result:

 <img src="./assets/test_message_test_page.png" alt="Test email uploaded and processed"/>